Homeomorphisms between compact subsets of real numbers

-As W. Kulpa told us \cite{ku}, it is worth noting that the now obvious fact that: \textit{The continuous bijection of the real numbers onto the real numbers is a monotonic map}; should be attributed to B. Bolzano \cite{bo}, as an obvious consequence of the Bolzano intermediate value theorem, compare \cite[pp. 90--91]{ja}.
-We use this fact, without recalling it, in the version that for any bijection $f\colon \mathbb R \to \mathbb R$, being a monotonic function is equivalent to being a homeomorphism.
+As W. Kulpa told us, it is worth noting that the now obvious fact that: \textit{The continuous bijection of the real numbers onto the real numbers is monotone}; should be attributed to B. Bolzano \cite{bo}, as an obvious consequence of the Bolzano intermediate value theorem.
+We use this fact, without recalling it, in the version that for any bijection $f\colon \mathbb R \to \mathbb R$, being monotone is equivalent to being a homeomorphism.

-Many textbooks discuss so-called tame (or wild) embeddings in the three-dimensional Euclidean (or more than 3-dimensional) space.
+A few books and articles discuss so-called tame sets to explain the phenomenon of Antoine's necklace.
+Fascinated by Bing's claim: \textit{each Cantor set in a line or a plane is tame}; see \cite[p.
+435]{bi}, we restrict ourselves to sets that are tame in $\mathbb R$.
 As J. Mioduszewski noted \cite[p.
-161 ]{mi}, the French version of K. Kuratowski's monograph \cite[pp.341-385]{kur} discusses the fact that any compact subset of $\mathbb R$ is tamely embedded into $\mathbb R^2$, compare \cite{mk}.
-We have observed that tame embeddings in $\mathbb R$ are discussed in the field of so-called mathematical folklore, only.
-This motivated us to consider tame sets in $\mathbb R$ , i.e. t$\mathbb R$-sets, and classify them, which we do in this paper.
+161]{mi}, the French version of K. Kuratowski's monograph \cite[pp. 341--385]{kur} discusses the fact that any compact subset of $\mathbb R$ is tame in $\mathbb R^2$, what has been first proved in \cite{mk}.
+We have observed that tame sets in $\mathbb R$, hereinafter we will call them $t$-sets, are discussed in so-called mathematical folklore, i.e., we did not find their comprehensive description in the literature.